rhysbobbett/koogsynth/README.md

 ## UX
 The synthesiser is based on waveform generators and electronic synthesisers popularised in the 1970's.
 The colour aesthetic is of a retro palette, but with modern vibrance.
-The fonts was chosen specifically for it's retro style.
+The font was chosen specifically for its retro style.
 The page is to be responsive and appropriate for all devices, both mobile and desktop.
 The device layout takes inspiration from various popular synthesisers and audio devices.
 It uses oscillators to create the sound waves and modulate the sound of the audio output.